jharwell/sierra/docs/src/plugins/exec-env/prefect.rst

 Local Prefect Plugin
 ====================

+.. versionadded:: 1.4.15

+   Beta version.
+Works, but some minor rough edges bugs may be encountered.

 This prefect environment can be selected via ``--exec-env=prefect.local``.

-The # simultaneous simulations will be whatever the default for prefect is (usually the # of cores on the local machine).
-A local server will be spun up per-:term:`Experiment`.
-This introduces some unavoidable overhead when running Prefect locally; this execution environment is meant as a stepping stone to a remote Prefect-based execution environment, or as a debugging option.

-No additional configuration/environment variables are needed with this environment for use with SIERRA.
+This plugin defines the following prefect artifacts:

+- ``sierra/local`` flow to execute all :term:`Experimental Runs <Experimental
+  Run>` in each :term:`Experiment` in parallel.

+- ``sierra-pool`` work pool which the prefect workers live in.
+The # workers is determined by the selected :term:`Engine` and/or ``--exec-jobs-per-node``.

+- ``sierra-queue`` work queue which the SIERRA prefect workers pull tasks from.

+Obviously, if you use this execution environment, don't define artifacts with the same name in prefect or things will (probably) not work.

+A local prefect server is spun up for the :term:`Batch Experiment`.
+Currently, multiple SIERRA users using this plugin on the same server is not supported, though it could be easily if randomized ports are used.

+.. list-table:: Prefect-SIERRA interface
+   :widths: 25 25 50
+   :header-rows: 1

+   * - Prefect environment variable

+     - SIERRA context

+     - Command line override

+   * - :envvar:`PREFECT_API_URL`

+     - The URL the server is accessible at.
+Not currently configurable.

+     - N/A

 .. _plugins/exec-env/prefect/dockerremote: